 I could hardly write an exam without cheating until I heard Him speak.

 I had sought assistance from a colleague during an exam, and immediately after I did, I heard: “Lana, can you preach Jesus to this lady after this exam?”

 That was the turning point for me.
 I decided that very moment to quit the practice.
 I also decided to be amongst the first three students to get into every examination hall.
 This was to ensure I sat in front and had little opportunity to cheat, even if I felt pressured to.
-And God honoured this decision.
+And God honored this decision.

-I had carryovers during my first, second and third year in the university.
-But in my final year, the year I ensured I was always amongst the first three to get into examination halls, and relied only on what I had read and the help of the Holy Spirit, I had no carryover; I was among the only 16 out of 203 students in my set who didn’t have to plead with the department to be allowed to graduate.
+I had carryovers during my first, second and third year at the university.
+But in my final year, the year I ensured I was always amongst the first three to get into examination halls and relied only on what I had read and the help of the Holy Spirit, I had no carryover; I was among the only 16 out of 203 students in my set who didn’t have to plead with the department to be allowed to graduate.
 This was a miracle, because of which a lot of my Muslim friends said to me, “if I had known, I would have followed this Jesus that you followed.”